awsdocs/aws-client-vpn-user-guide/doc_source/linux-troubleshooting.md

 **Solution**

-1. Add the following directive in the OpenVPN config, to make sure that all DNS queries are sent into the VPN tunnel\.
+1. Add the following directive in the first line of the OpenVPN config file, to make sure that all DNS queries are sent into the VPN tunnel\.

    ```
    dhcp-option DOMAIN-ROUTE .